aasparks/cryptopals-py-rkt/readme.md

 #### 21. Implement the MT19937 Mersenne Twister RNG - :ballot_box_with_check:

+The first time I've used a class in Racket.
+I wanted to avoid using the class but I didn't really see a way around it.

 #### 22. Crack an MT19937 Seed - :ballot_box_with_check:

 #### 23. Clone an MT19937 RNG from Its Output - :ballot_box_with_check: